Discover how treating HPV and abnormal cells in your body can be done with alternative, natural methods, and supplements that are equally effective.

-Whether it’s money, a relationship, school, a big move or the demand at work, stress triggers viruses all the time—and HPV is no different.
+Whether it’s money, a relationship, school, a big move, lack of sleep or the demand at work, stress makes us susceptible to viruses all the time – and HPV is no different.
 In fact, women in their 50s and 60s can test positive for HPV for the first time ever and it’s typically during stressful events in their lives.

 This is because stress decreases our immune function, making it harder for our immune system to protect us from viruses.
 Stress also disrupts cortisol, causes leaky gut, and throws off methylation, all of which makes you more susceptible to HPV and abnormal cells.

 Thankfully, there are other options to explore for addressing HPV without damaging the cervix.